About the live food!

 We decided to breed the staples ourselves; we would keep them in the best conditions we possibly could, and give them the happiest lives possible.
 Just because they’re feeders (and just because most are insects!) doesn’t mean they don’t deserve a nice place to live and good food.

-Currently we do not deliver, so it’s collection only (this will be remedied!) from Morecambe, North West, UK.
+Currently we do not deliver, so it’s collection only (this will be remedied!) from Lancashire, North West, UK.

 Also, if anybody is interested in keeping any of these as pets (mice, Dubia roaches etc), get in touch and we’ll see if we can sort you out.